Mike Green: Rise of Passive Investor and FED Policy

 - Short interest above 40% is causing all kinds of surge effects.

 Is the guest a prince of finance or an imposter?
 He worked with Peter Thiel whom he mentions repeatedly and resorts to name-dropping famous hedge fund manager Seth Klarman.
 He is using advanced scientific metaphors: comparing passive ETFs to massive objects bending the trajectory of light in general relativity, or comparing price signals to quantum states and energy emissions of particles which are a bit strained as he admits that financial practitioners' ability does not extend beyond linear equations.
-Rather than an imposter, this seems rather a person who enjoys to work at the limit of his abilities.
+Perhaps not an imposter, it might be a person who enjoys to work at the limit of his abilities.

 The role of float vs market cap pushing valuation and FED policy turning UST bond into the perfect hedge and setting up the conditions for the success of Risk Parity over the last 30 years provide us with an articulate vision of macro trends.